 Analysing terrain data

+With a smattering of scrambling in summer and more than a hint of mountaineering in winter, this is a shorter, easier alternative to the neighbouring Ring of Steall - but no less worthwhile.
 From the road in Glen Nevis a 4WD track (not marked on maps) climbs south towards Sron Dearg, the terminal nose of Stob Ban's north ridge.

 The track soon dwindles to a footpath, which bears a little right for the steep climb onto Sron Dearg.

 Once you've gained easier ground above the nose head south along the grassy ridge crest, with great views of the deep corries on either side, and back over Glen Nevis to The Ben.
 Beyond a broad and more or less level area rises the craggy buttress of the upper ridge.

 Follow the crest throughout, with some easy - if airy - scrambling at first.